Vinilificio/vinilificio.com/en/terms-conditions.md

 * In the event that the order has already been put into production, the refund will be issued within 14 days of receipt of the request.
 The customer must unconditionally bear a cost equal to 30% of the material already produced as a refund for the material used, management and administrative costs.
 The refund will be issued within 14 days of receipt of the request.”

+**SHIPMENTS**

+Shipments are made at the risk and expense of the client.
+Vinilificio will inform the client of the shipping method, courier appointed, costs, shipping code.
+Under no circumstances is Vinilificio responsible for loss, damage, delays or other damage caused by the courier.
+The client is obliged to inform the courier directly of any changes of address, updates relating to the services offered by the courier in charge.
+In the event of courier service failures, the customer may complain directly to the courier company in charge.

 **INTERMEDIATION SERVICES FOR THE PRODUCTION OF VINYL RECORDS**